huggingface/diffusers/docs/source/en/tutorials/using_peft_for_inference.md

 ![toy-face-again](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/diffusers/peft_integration/diffusers_peft_lora_inference_18_1.png)

-## Disabling all adapters

-If you want to switch to the base model, you can disable all LoRAs with the `disable_lora()` method.
+If you want to switch to only the base model, disable all LoRAs with the `disable_lora()` method.

 ```python